Moving Your Toddler from Crib to Bed

 Set a specific time for bed.

-About 30 minutes before, tell your child it will soon be time to get ready for bed.
+About 30 minutes before, tell them it will soon be time to get ready for bed.

 Use a nightlight or small lamp.

-If your child gets out of bed, return him or her to bed immediately.
-Let your child know that you’ll be back to check on him or her in a few minutes, but that it’s time to be quiet and go to sleep.
+If they get out of bed, return them to bed immediately.
+Let them know that you’ll be back to check on them in a few minutes, but that it’s time to be quiet and go to sleep.
 You may need to do this several times for a few days.
 Try to be consistent.
-When your child stays in bed through the night, be sure to praise him or her for doing so.
+Be sure to give praise when your child stays in bed through the night.
 You might offer a small reward like an extra story at bedtime.

 Additional safety tips

-Here are some other ideas to keep your child safe:
+Here are some other ideas to keep toddlers safe:

 Make sure your child's bedroom is safe, now that he or she can get out of bed.